Munsif.

 Imports neededNgIf, NgFor, NgSwitchNone — built-in

-Empty stateManual check@empty block
+Empty stateManual check with *ngIf@empty block

 TrackingtrackBy: methodtrack expr inline